rhedgeco/polygen/README.md

 ```

 # Generators
-Polygen utilizes the [rhai scripting language](rhai.rs) to generate bindings making it extensible to any bindings you want to generate.
+Polygen utilizes the [rhai scripting language](rhai.rs) to generate bindings.
+This makes it extensible in any way you like.
+Either modify existing scripts, or create a generator for a whole new language youself!
+No pull request needed!